 You and your child will both benefit from having supportive, positive people in your lives.
 So surround yourself with trustworthy, encouraging and reliable people, who support your dreams, hopes and goals.
 And if there are some critical, unhelpful or even hostile people in your life, it might be good to keep them at a distance.

-If you’re spending more time caring for children now that you’re a single parent, it can be hard to stay in touch with friends who don’t have children.
-Or if friendships got lost when you became a parent or during the separation or divorce, try getting back in touch.
-Be honest and say you’re sorry you lost touch, but you’re keen to reconnect now.
+If you’re spending a lot of time caring for children as a single parent, it can be hard to stay in touch with friends who don’t have children.
+Or you might have lost some friendships when you became a parent or during the separation or divorce.
+You could think about getting back in touch.
+You can let people know you’re sad you lost touch but you’re keen to reconnect.

-If you find it hard to arrange child-free time, you could meet for coffee at a child-friendly café, or meet at the park so the children have something to do.
+If you find it hard to arrange child-free time, you could meet for coffee at a child-friendly café or the park so the children have something to do.

-Many people find managing money and budgets difficult, and it’s natural that you might feel worried about money.
-As a single parent, you probably have three potential sources of income:
+Many people find managing money and budgets difficult, and you might feel worried about money.
+As a single parent, you probably have 3 potential sources of income:

-If you’re a single parent because you’ve separated and can get child support from your former partner, do so.
-You might need some help or someone to advocate for you.
+If you’re a single parent because of separation and can get child support from your child’s other parent, do so.
+You might need help or even someone to advocate for you.
 If there’s conflict with your child’s other parent, seek help from a family support centre – don’t try to do it on your own.

-When you’ve worked out how much money you’ve got coming in, take the time to plan a monthly budget and ask for advice from people you can trust.
+When you’ve worked out how much money you’ve got coming in, take the time to plan a monthly budget and get advice from people you can trust.
 If you need help, many community services agencies offer financial counselling.
 You can also use Services Australia’s Financial Information Service.